 Chateau Couhins Lurton The Modern Age

-The Lurton family retained the rights to lease a portion of the vineyard, provided they rename the property, Couhins-Lurton.
-Andre Lurton purchased the vineyards over a period of time, in 1992 and then again in 1992, when the Lurton family was able to fully own the vineyard.
+The Lurton family retained the right to lease a portion of the vineyard, provided they rename the property, Couhins-Lurton.
+Andre Lurton purchased the vineyards over a period of time, in 1992 and then again in 2002, when the Lurton family was able to fully own the vineyard.

 They purchased the original chateau that same year as well.
 This branch of the Lurton family owns several other Bordeaux Chateau including Chateau Dauzac in Margaux and Chateau La Louviere in Pessac Leognan.
-It’s interesting to note that the wines of Couhins-Lurton were actually made in La Louviere until 2001, when the estate added its own winery.
+It’s interesting to note that the wines of Couhins-Lurton were actually made at La Louviere until 2001 when the estate added its own winery.

 In 1994, Chateau Couhins-Lurton began producing red wine at the estate for the first time in almost 100 years.
 Interestingly, during much of the 19th century, Chateau Couhins-Lurton made mostly red wine.
-For 8 years, the red wines came from a combination of the estate’s vineyards and those of another Lurton owned estate, Chateau Coucheroy.
+For 8 years, the red wines came from a combination of the estate’s vineyards and those of another Lurton-owned vineyard, Chateau Coucheroy.

-That changed in 2002, when the entire red wine production came exclusively from the vineyards of Chateau Couhins-Lurton.
-2003 marked an interesting experiment when the estate became the first classified growth to bottle their wine using the Stelvin screwcap enclosure.
+That changed in 2002 when the entire red wine production came exclusively from the vineyards of Chateau Couhins-Lurton.
+2003 marked an interesting experiment when the estate became the first classified growth to bottle its wine using the Stelvin screw cap enclosure.
 In 2008, Couhins-Lurton was completely renovated from top to bottom.

 Chateau Couhins Lurton Vineyard, Terroir, Grapes, Winemaking

-To produce the white wine of Chateau Couhins Lurton, vinification takes place in barrel.
+To produce the white wine of Chateau Couhins Lurton, vinification takes place in 80% barrels and 20% amphora.
 There is no skin contact or malolactic fermentation.
-The wine is aged on its lees for between 9 to 10 months in an average of 30% new, French oak barrels.
-On average, close to 2,500 cases of white wine are produced at the estate each vintage.
+The wine is aged on its lees for an average of 12 months in 25% new, French oak barrels with 25% of the harvest aging in amphora before it is moved to tanks for an additional 4 months of aging on its lees.
+On average, close to 1,500 to 2,000 cases of white wine are produced at the estate each vintage.

 Chateau Couhins-Lurton produces a correct, lighter style of Pessac Leognan that drinks well young that will please some tasters much more than others.
 The white wines are more interesting than the red wines from this estate.